-GHD trained 45 technicians on brucellosis technical knowledge and skills, 26 clinicians on Brucellosis case definition, diagnosis and control, 16 veterinary and laboratory professionals, 8 technicians on Brucella diagnosis and detection using ELISA Technique, 8 on Epi Info system on Brucellosis, and 17 of high-risk workers on were negative by PCR and one sample was positive (B. abortus).
+GHD trained 45 technicians on brucellosis technical knowledge and skills, 26 clinicians on Brucellosis case definition, diagnosis and control, 16 veterinary and laboratory professionals, 8 technicians on Brucella diagnosis and detection using ELISA Technique, 8 on Epi Info system on Brucellosis, and 17 of high-risk workers on public awareness on preventing the spread of Brucellosis.
+In addition to the capacity building activities, GHD developed a follow up mechanism with Iragi focal point to ensure proper implementation of the circulated Standard Operating Procedures (SOPs) and materials.